Skip to main content

 MessageBird, which was recently rebranded as Bird, is a communications platform known for its SMS and WhatsApp APIs.

-The platform provides omnichannel messaging, allowing businesses to reach customers via text messages, voice, chat apps, and email.
+The platform provides an omnichannel communication channel to reach customers via text messages, voice, chat apps, and email.
 It launched tools like Flow Builder and a multi-channel inbox for customer support.

 MessageBird